peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 I think we are getting very close to understanding the impact of leafleting, but I don't think we're quite there yet.
 We could use further research (as always).

-I think the most important future research should focus on addressing the methodological issues here, trying to come up with better independent variables or better ways to mitigate the drawbacks that have been discovered with these independent variables.
+I think the most important future research should focus on addressing the methodological issues here, trying to come up with better dependent variables or better ways to mitigate the drawbacks that have been discovered with these dependent variables.
 For example, I'd propose further research into how the public understands terms like "vegetarian" or "pescetarian" or more research into leaflet recall after a few months.
 Perhaps we could make use of more reliable panel studies, where we know we'd have access to the same participants after a few months.

 Additionally, the next step to settle this question as much as it can be settled would be to do a large sample size study with a control group.
 Having a couple thousand people in each group should do the trick and place a worthwhile upper bound on what the size of the effects would be, even if we don't yet know the true lower bound (because it might remain too small to detect).